rks101/isdp/README.md

 ## Windows App Permissions

 [Windows 11/10 App Permissions](https://support.microsoft.com/en-us/windows/app-permissions-aea98a7c-b61a-1930-6ed0-47f0ed2ee15c)
-- what comes as surprise to us is why and when it became normal to give "Allow elevation" and "App diagnostics"!
+- What comes as surprise to us is why and when it became normal to give permissions like "Allow elevation" and "App diagnostics"!
 - While tech companies, collect and share data, are they alone going to control and dictate terms of privacy and security?
-- Data exfiltration at the cost of using the so-called free app and implicit consent to "Terms and Conditions" users do not read or are not shown prominantly!
+- Data exfiltration at the cost of using the so-called free apps and implicit consent to "Terms and Conditions" users do not read or are not shown prominantly!

 ----